If you have been injured on someone else’s property, you might have a premises liability lawsuit.

 - Owners and occupiers owe trespassers no duty of care.
 However, they cannot intentionally or willfully and wantonly injure them.

 For example, Samantha might visit a local grocery store and slip on a puddle of water that formed just outside the freezers.
-Under Washington law, the business owner owed Samantha a duty to periodically check to make sure the floor was free of liquids and to mop up any in a prompt fashion.
+Under Washington premises liability law, the business owner owed Samantha a duty to periodically check to make sure the floor was free of liquids and to mop up any in a prompt fashion.
 If he failed to perform these duties, Samantha can hold him legally liable for her injuries.

 By contrast, if Samantha decides to spontaneously visit her cousin, he does not have a duty to inspect his property as soon as she arrives.
 Instead, he should fix any hazards and warn her of any that he has not yet fixed.